 5 Safe Balance Exercises for Seniors Who Use a Walker

-Exercise keeps older adults as strong and independent as possible by improving strength and balance.
+Exercise helps older adults stay as strong and independent as possible by improving their strength and balance.

-We found a free 5 minute video in which physical therapists demonstrate 5 simple, safe, and effective at home balance exercises for seniors who use a walker.
+We found a free 5-minute video in which physical therapists demonstrate five simple, safe, and effective at-home balance exercises for seniors who use a walker.

 When done regularly, these exercises significantly improve strength, increase balance and stability, and reduce fall risk.

-We explain why seniors who use a walker still need to improve balance, how to stay safe while exercising, and share a step-by-step guide to these 5 exercises.
+We explain why seniors who use a walker still need to improve balance, how to stay safe while exercising, and share a step-by-step guide to these five exercises.

 Advertisement

-Seniors who use a walker are getting some help with balance, but it doesn’t mean they aren’t still vulnerable to falls.
+Seniors who use a walker are getting some help with balance, but it doesn’t mean they are no longer vulnerable to falls.

-In fact, data showed that every day 129 American seniors were treated in emergency rooms for injuries caused by a fall using a walker or cane.
+Data showed that every day, 129 American seniors were treated in emergency rooms for injuries caused by a fall while using a walker or cane.

-This could be because seniors haven’t been properly fitted for or trained to use their mobility aid.
+This could be because seniors haven’t been fitted for or trained to use their mobility aid adequately.

 But it’s also because they’re already at increased fall risk, which is why they need a mobility aid in the first place.